kwingram25/kwi25-sdk/DESIGN.md

 ### DRY

-Since several of the top-level data types have overlapping logic - quotes for both movies and characters, for example - it was important to reuse critical logic both to save space and the time necessary to update the libraries in the future.
+Since several of the top-level data types have overlapping logic - quotes for both movies and characters, for example - it was important to reuse critical logic both to reduce bloat and reduce the effort needed to update the libraries in the future.

 ## Things to Improve (with more time)
 - Better and more comprehensive testing